worktheclock/replit.github.io/tutorials/12-audio.md

 If you followed along you'll have your own version to extend, otherwise you can fork the media player repl below.

 *Note: Playing audio from the embedded repl below is not supported.
-To test out this repl, click "open in repl.it" at the top right of the embed window.
+To test out this repl, click "open in Replit" at the top right of the embed window.
 The repl will open in a new window with a pop-up asking you to confirm audio activation.*

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-12-audio-player?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-12-audio-player?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-The "Twinkle Twinkle Little Star" repl can be found at [https://repl.it/@GarethDwyer1/cwr-12-audio-twinkle-twinkle](https://repl.it/@GarethDwyer1/cwr-12-audio-twinkle-twinkle).
+The "Twinkle Twinkle Little Star" repl can be found at [https://replit.com/@GarethDwyer1/cwr-12-audio-twinkle-twinkle](https://replit.com/@GarethDwyer1/cwr-12-audio-twinkle-twinkle).

 ## Where next